-Convertible Loan
+Convertible loan

-The Company has issued a convertible loan on 26 June 2020 for a total amount of €1.0 million.
+The Company has issued a convertible loan on June 26, 2020 (which was converted on September 21, 2020) for a total amount of €1.0 million.
 The Company identified two components included in the convertible loan agreement: a host loan and an embedded derivative failing the equity classification.
 The Company has applied the simplification method called the "fair value option".
 Under this approach, a contract that contains one or more embedded derivatives that would normally be required to be accounted for separately can instead be accounted for jointly with its host instrument at fair value through income statement.
 Until conversion and at each reporting date, the Company revaluates the fair value of the convertible loan.
 Upon subsequent evaluation, the element of gains or losses attributable to changes in credit risk should be recognized in other comprehensive income with the remainder recognized in profit or loss.
 The estimation of the fair value of the convertible loan on initial or subsequent recognition is dependent on the discount rate and maturity date.
 The fair value measurement of the convertible loan is classified as level 3.
-The Company used a discount rate of 5% for the initial recognition of the convertible loan.
-Given the potential equity transaction, the Company estimated the maturity of the convertible loan to be 3 months as of June 30, 2020.
+The Company used a discount rate of 5.0 % for the initial recognition of the convertible loan.

+2.14.
 Income Taxes